Niacin is a B-vitamin. When taken as a prescription in larger doses, it can help lower cholesterol and other fats in your blood. Niacin helps:

 In addition, niacin can cause unpleasant and potentially dangerous side effects.
 Therefore, its use has been declining.
 However, some people may be prescribed niacin in addition to other drugs if they have very high cholesterol or if they do not tolerate other medicines.

 There are different brands of niacin medicines.
-Most also come in a less expensive, generic, form.
+Most of these also come in a less expensive, generic form.

 Niacin may be prescribed along with other medicines, such as a statin, to help lower cholesterol.
 Combination tablets that include nicotinic acid plus other medicines are also available.